-NB = Nest building refers ONLY to species that actually build nests, including those species (bluebirds, swallows, etc.) that use nest boxes.
-Cavity nests DO NOT count.
+NB = Nest building refers ONLY to species that actually build nests, but includes those species (bluebirds, swallows, etc.) that use nest boxes.
+Chickadees and nuthatches rarely make dummy nests, and it is uncommon enough that NB is better for those species.
+Do not use NB for vultures or Brown-headed Cowbird.